FeldrinH/exerciser/README.md

 Going below 3.8 will degrade user experience, because exercise type checking depends heavily on https://peps.python.org/pep-0544/.

+Python 3.8 compatibility has been checked using static analysis tool [vermin](https://github.com/netromdk/vermin).
 TODO: Currently tested on 3.10.
-Validate that it actually works on 3.8.
+Validate that it actually runs on 3.8.